-The Company recognizes a noncontrolling interest for the portion of Class B common stock of IntermediateCo that is not attributable to the Company.
+The Company recognizes a noncontrolling interest for the portion of Class B common stock of Mirion IntermediateCo, Inc., a Delaware corporation direct subsidiary of the Company ("IntermediateCo") that is not attributable to the Company.
 See Note 20, Noncontrolling Interests.

 Segments